 Case Studies

-Examining specific case studies can illustrate the impact of federal vs. state legislation on public policy.
+Examining specific case studies illustrates the real-world impact of federal vs. state legislation on public policy and everyday life.

 Marijuana Legalization